The following are key concepts and are important to understanding how Devo works.

 Permalinks are URL links pointing directly to shared dashboards.
 They can be easily shared with other users but access rights are necessary to view the dashboards.

 A mechanism used to securely send data to Devo using virtualization software (VMWare, VirtualBox, and two versions of Hyper-V).
 Relays are available for download and need to be previously configured.
-Learn more in the Relays article.
+Learn more in The Devo In-House Relay.

 Tags are a hierarchical labeling mechanism used by Devo to parse log data into fields in a data table.
 Every event should have a tag structure that identifies its logs.